iamsahm/bank-tech-test/planning/Task.md

 # possible todos

-change it so that the dates stored are datetime objects, and the date printed is formatted to the desired format
+change it so that the dates stored are datetime objects, and the date printed is formatted to the desired format selection comes from a list deposit, withdraw, print statement can't make -deposit or -withdrawal